teles/awesome-online-tools/README.md

-# Awesome tools for developers daily usage
+# Awesome Click and Use

 [![Download bookmarks file](https://img.shields.io/badge/download-bookmarks%20file-orange)](/dist/bookmarks.html)

-Useful and awesome online tools that often I use.
+Useful and awesome online tools that I often use.
 No download, no signup required.
+All of these tools are perfect for developers looking for **click and use** solutions—simply access them online and start working right away.

 ## Artificial Intelligence
 * [ChatGPT](https://chat.openai.com/chat) - Dialogue optimized model
+* [NotebookLM](https://notebooklm.google.com/) - AI-powered tool from Google for creating structured notes and assisting with research.

 ## Colors
 * [Color Designer](https://colordesigner.io/) - Several useful tools including conversion between color models, color palette from image, and a visually appealing gradient generator